 - Having to abide by a permanent protection order

 Colorado (and federal law) also prohibits people who have been convicted of domestic assault from owning or purchasing a firearm.
 This includes misdemeanor offenses and domestic violence crimes outside of domestic assault.
 A domestic violence conviction may also indirectly have an effect on your ability to get a job or find an apartment.

 A domestic assault charge may result in a temporary protection order and the temporary loss of firearm rights, but you will not face other penalties unless you are convicted.
 In order to avoid a conviction, you will need to build a strong and aggressive defense strategy to show that you did not commit domestic assault.

-Reach out to a Colorado domestic violence lawyer to learn more about the strategies you can use to avoid conviction and receive the best possible outcome.
+Reach out to a Denver domestic violence lawyer to learn more about the strategies you can use to avoid conviction and receive the best possible outcome.

 Over the course of his career, Mr. Weeden’s work has been recognized in numerous ways, including being named to the Top 100 Trial Lawyers list by The National Trial Lawyers, earning a 10.0 “Suberb” Avvo rating, receiving Martindale-Hubbard’s highest peer review rating — AV Preeminent, and being asked to speak on several issues of interest to the legal community.